roura356a/asomado/README.md

-# asomado.js (v1.0.3)
+# asomado.js (v1.0.4)

-Asomado is a tiny javascript plugin to lazy add classes into elements when they appear in the viewport.
+Asomado is a tiny javascript plugin to lazy-add a class into elements when they appear in the viewport.

 Since `CSS` is mature enough to manage all animations, this plugin is in charge of only adding a css class in order to delegate the rest to the project css or javascript.